Sir James Reid, 1st Baronet: Awards and honours

-Other honours included Prussian Order of the Crown (2nd Class), given during the visit of Emperor Wilhelm II to the United Kingdom at the time of the death and funeral of Queen Victoria in January–February 1901, and an honorary doctorate (LL.D) from the University of Glasgow, awarded to Reid in June 1901 during the university's 450th jubilee celebrations.
+He received the Prussian Order of the Crown (2nd Class), given during the visit of Emperor Wilhelm II to the United Kingdom at the time of the death and funeral of Queen Victoria in January–February 1901.

+Among other awards were honorary doctorates MD from the Royal University of Ireland in April 1900, when he was in Dublin during the visit of Queen Victoria to Ireland; and LL.D from the University of Glasgow, awarded to Reid in June 1901 during the university's 450th jubilee celebrations.

 Death and legacy

-Reid died in post on 28 June 1923.
+Still in post, Reid died in London on 29 June 1923, five weeks after an acute attack of phlebitis, at the age of 73.
+Lord Stamfordham wrote in The Times: "Among the remarkable men of the later Victorian group, Sir James Reid stood somehow or other by himself.
+The niche which he created and filled remains in the truest sense inimitable."
+Reid was buried at the Cemetery in his hometown, Ellon.

 Ellon Castle in Aberdeenshire was inherited by Reid's grandson, whose wife Michaela Reid found his diaries, which she used to compile a biography of Reid, titled Ask Sir James, published in 1987.
 The historian and writer Shrabani Basu used Reid's personal diaries, scrapbooks and photographs when researching her book Victoria and Abdul: The True Story of the Queen’s Closest Confidant, in which are several photographs from the Reid archives.
 In the 2017 film Victoria & Abdul, based on Basu's book, Reid was portrayed by actor Paul Higgins.